GSA-TTS/identity-dev-docs/_pages/register.md

 # Register your service provider

-Once you have a working SP implementation, the next step is to provide us with the following details about your application.
+Once you have a working SP implementation, contact us at [partners@login.gov](mailto:partners@login.gov) to register your application.
+These are some of the attributes you'll need to be prepared to provide:

 <!-- MarkdownTOC depth="4" autolink="true" bracket="round" -->